RosettaCommons/documentation/SEWING.md

 The complete set of additional flags respected by the SewingAppendMover
 ```
 -sewing:partner_pdb             The 'partner' of the PDB being used as the starting model (usually a binding partner)
 -sewing:pose_segment_starts     A vector of integers representing the starting residue (in Rosetta residue numbering) of each segment in the Model PDB (passed with the -s/-l flags)
 -sewing:pose_segment_ends       A vector of integers representing the end residue (in Rosetta residue numbering) of each segment in the Model PDB (passed with the -s/-l flags)
 -sewing:keep_model_residues     A vector of integers representing residues (in Rosetta residue numbering) that should not be allowed to change from their starting amino acid identity.
+-sewing:num_segments_to_match   The exact of model segments to look for structural matches for.
+Any matches with less than, or more than, this number of segment matches will fail.
+For continuous SEWING, only a value of 1 is supported
+-sewing:min_hash_score          The minimum number over overlapping atoms **per segment** that is considered a structure match (recommended value: >=10)
+-sewing:max_clash_score         The tolerance for number of atoms/segment of different atom types that end up in the same quarter-angstrom bin during geometric hashing
 ```

 ###RepeatAssemblyMover